crypto101/book/src/exclusive-or.rst

 Real one-time pads, implemented properly, have an extremely strong security guarantee.
 It would appear, then, that cryptography is over: encryption is a solved problem, and we can all go home.
-Obviously, that's not the case.
+Obviously, that is not the case.

-One-time pads are rarely used, because they are horribly impractical: the key is at least as large as all information you'd like to transmit, *put together*.
-Plus, you'd have to exchange those keys securely, ahead of time, with all people you'd like to communicate with.
-We'd like to communicate securely with everyone on the Internet, and that's a very large number of people.
-Furthermore, since the keys have to consist of truly random data for its security property to hold, key generation is fairly difficult and time-consuming without specialized hardware.
+One-time pads are rarely used for being horribly impractical.
+The key is at least as large as all information you would like transmitted, *put together*.
+Plus, the keys must be exchanged securely, ahead of time, with all people in your communication network.
+We like to communicate securely with everyone on the Internet, and that is a very large number of people.
+Furthermore, since the keys must consist of truly random data for the security property to hold, key generation is difficult and time-consuming without specialized hardware.

 One-time pads pose a trade-off.
-It's an algorithm with a solid information-theoretic security guarantee, which you can not get from any other system.
-On the other hand, it also has extremely impractical key exchange requirements.
-However, as we'll see throughout this book, secure symmetric encryption algorithms aren't the pain point of modern cryptosystems.
-Cryptographers have designed plenty of those, while practical key management remains one of the toughest challenges facing modern cryptography.
-One-time pads may solve a problem, but it's the wrong problem.
+An advantage is that a one-time pad is an algorithm with a solid information-theoretic security guarantee.
+The guarantee is not available with any other system.
+On the other hand, the key exchange requirements are exteremely impractical.
+However, throughout this book, we will see that secure symmetric encryption algorithms are not the pain point of modern cryptosystems.
+Cryptographers designed plenty while practical key management is the toughest challenges facing modern cryptography.
+One-time pads may solve a problem, but it is the wrong problem.

-While they may have their uses, they're obviously not a panacea.
-We need something with manageable key sizes while maintaining secrecy.
-We need ways to negotiate keys over the Internet with people we've never met before.
+One-time pads may have practical use, but they are obviously not a panacea.
+We need a system with manageable key sizes and capable of maintaining secrecy.
+Additionally, a system to negotiate keys over the Internet with complete strangers is necessary.